top of page

 Why didn't anyone tell me?

-Most of us are taught that early motherhood is only about navigating sleepless nights, learning what works for feeding a baby and trying to figure out what’s normal baby behaviour.
+Early motherhood is only about sleepless nights, feeding a baby and figuring out normal baby behaviour, right?

-And, while you're all caught up in these thoughts running through your mind, you're…
+And, while you're all caught up in the thoughts running through your mind, you're…

 …missing out on nourishing connection with your baby and the moments of joy that are available

-…craving predictability and structure (in a season of life that's often unpredictable and constantly changing)
+…craving predictability and structure (in a season of life that's unpredictable and constantly changing)

 …spending valuable time and energy looking outside of yourself for the answers, when so much of what you need is inside you!